Frequently Asked Questions

 We gather for worship on Sundays at 10:00 am.
-Summer worship services begin at 9:30 am from June to Sept (exact dates to be announced), and occasionally for special services throughout the year.
+Due to the pandemic, Summer worship services this year will still be held at 10am.
+Normally summer worship begins at 9:30 am from June to Sept (exact dates to be announced), and occasionally for special services throughout the year.

 Will someone call me after the service?

 We encourage to fill out a Pew Welcome Card to ask questions and request a call back.
 Cards can be placed in the Offering Plate.
 At any time you can call the office at 603-625-5093 if you have questions or need spiritual guidance from the Pastor.